Data & maps

 From 2016 to 2019, I worked as associate digital producer and writer on the team that produced Pew Research Center's Fact Tank data blog.

-At the Center, I wrote about a wide variety of issues, including women in leadership around the world, immigrants and children of immigrants in the U.S. Congress, American teens and depression, racial divides in America's schools, the rise in renting, Americans' awareness of gender-neutral pronouns, the changing face of Congress over time, the rising presence of police officers in schools and Millennials' high use of libraries.
+At the Center, I wrote about a wide variety of issues, including women in leadership around the world, immigrants and children of immigrants in the U.S. Congress, American teens and depression, racial divides in America's schools, the rise in renting, Americans' awareness of gender-neutral pronouns, the rising presence of police officers in schools and Millennials' high use of libraries.
 I also wrote the popular year-end "striking findings" roundup articles for 2016, 2017 and 2018.
 You can find all of my work here.

-As is the case with much of the Center's work, my analyses were cited by many news organizations, think tanks, congressional offices and other reputed sources.
+As is the case with much of the Center's work, my analyses were cited by many news organizations, think tanks, congressional offices and other reputable sources.

 The University of Missouri – Columbia